Gaudino Fund

 Past Scholars

 Will Dudley graduated from Williams in 1989 with a double major in math and philosophy.
 He served as a Junior Advisor, was captain of the water polo team, and received a Herchel Smith Fellowship to study at Cambridge University.
-After a brief foray into power plant finance, he earned his PhD in philosophy from Northwestern more »
+After a brief foray into power plant finance,… Continue reading »

 Edward Burger (2008-2010)

 Edward Burger, Professor of Mathematics, began his tenure as Gaudino Scholar in the Fall of 2008.
 A distinguished author of numerous articles and books, Professor Burger is especially well known for his exceptional pedagogical talents.
-He is the recipient of numerous honors, including the 2007 Award of Excellence from Technology & Learning magazine, the 2007 more »
+He is the recipient of numerous honors, including the 2007 Award of Excellence from Technology… Continue reading »

 Julie Cassiday (2006-2008)